-The Adjusting to Change program is free to attend for people over 65 who are funded under Community Home Support Program.
+The Adjusting to Change program is free to attend for people who are funded under the Community Home Support Program (CHSP).

 This program is available for people who are 65 years or older, living in the community and are CHSP eligible.
 To be eligible to join the program, the person attending (or their loved one) must have a diagnosis of dementia or be in the process of obtaining a diagnosis.
 The person must be aware of the changes they are experiencing, and it must be their wish to join.

 To register or to find out more please call us on 1300 66 77 88 or email us.